pingcap/tidb/docs/design/2022-07-20-session-manager.md

 It's unsafe to save user passwords in the Session Manager, so we use a token-based authentication:

 1. The administrator places a self-signed certificate on each TiDB server.
-The certificate path is defined by a global variable.
+The certificate and key paths are defined by global variables `tidb_auth_signing_cert` and `tidb_auth_signing_key`.
 The certificates on all the servers are the same so that a message encrypted by one server can be decrypted by another.
 2. When the Session Manager is going to migrate a session from one TiDB instance to another, it queries the session token.
 The session token is composed by the username, token expiration time, and a signature.
 The signature is signed with the private key of the certificate.
 3. The Session Manager then authenticate with the new TiDB server with a new auth-plugin.
 The session token acts as the password.
 The new server checks the username, token expiration time, and the signature.
 The signature should be verified by the public key.